 How much have you spent on coffee at your favorite café this past year?
 If you figure the average cost of a special drink like a pumpkin spice latte is about $5.00, that is only 40 cups and if you go almost every day, you can break the bank just buying coffee.

-After I bought the Mr. Coffee Café Barista Espresso and Cappuccino Maker, I decided to see how long it would for it to pay for itself so I put the money I would have spent at the café in a jar every time I made myself my favorite cappuccino.
+After I bought Mr. Coffee Café Barista espresso machine, I decided to see how long it would for it to pay for itself so I put the money I would have spent at the café in a jar every time I made myself my favorite cappuccino.
 It only took two months!
 I kept doing that and in a year I had enough to go on vacation to Hawaii.

-Another feature about Mr. Coffee’s Café Barista is that it automatically does milk frothing.
+Another feature about Mr Coffee Café Barista is that it automatically does milk frothing.
 You don’t have to stand there and hold the steam wand in the milk to make a cappuccino.
 You just fill it and let the Café Barista determine how much is needed and then return the unused portion to the refrigerator.

 It has a one-touch control panel where you can choose either single or double shot simply by pressing the button one or two times.
 Everything is programmed in for an espresso, cappuccino or latte.